Traditional Japanese temple with cherry blossoms and a modern city skyline. So read the Japan Travel tips checklist we prepared in this article.

 • Traveling with friends or family?
 A pocket Wi-Fi is a lifesaver.
 It’s like having your little mobile hotspot that everyone can connect to.

-• This is great if you have multiple devices, or if you will be in a group.
+• It is excellent if you have multiple devices or if you will be in a group.

 Don’t rely on finding free Wi-Fi everywhere.
-Getting a SIM card or pocket Wi-Fi is a small investment that will make your trip so much smoother.
+Getting a SIM card or pocket Wi-Fi is a small investment to make your trip smoother.

 Travel Tip #11: Convenience Stores